GramAddict/bot/README.md

   --total-likes-limit 300
-                        limit on total amount of likes during the session, 300 by default --interactions-count 100
+                        limit on total amount of likes during the session, 300 by default --interactions-count 70
-                        number of interactions per each blogger, 100 by default
-  --repeat 180          repeat the same session again after N minutes after
-                        completion, disabled by default --follow-percentage 50
+                        number of interactions per each blogger, 70 by default.
+Only successful interactions count --repeat 180          repeat the same session again after N minutes after completion, disabled by default --follow-percentage 50